vdclab/vdclab-wiki/PaintOmics.md

 {.links-list}

 ## Notes from Users
-- possibility to sign in.
+- Possibility to sign in.
 - Input a lot of different Omic data.
-- integrated data on KEGG pathways.
+- Integrated data on KEGG pathways.

 ## Ease of use

-- easy to input data.
+- Easy to input data.
-- lots of data generated, can be time consuming to analize.
+- Lots of data generated, can be time consuming to analize.

 ## Citations